FranklinCU/FranklinCU/README.md

 📖 Always learning something new
 🌐 Dreaming on a multinational scale
 🌀 Is this real?
-🛠️ *No se ingeniero, yo me las ingenio*
+🛠️ *Intenando encontrar el orden entre el caos de las ideas*

 ---